New method of working at the STI clinic

 The entrance to the STI clinic will be relocated and you will enter via the main entrance of the GGD [Municipal Health Services], the Nieuwe Achtergracht 100.
-The renovation (including internal renovations) is planned to take place in the second half of 2018.
+The renovation (including internal renovations) is planned to take place in the first half of 2019 (April).

 Extension of our opening hours

-In the second half of 2018 we will be open all day.
+In the first quarter of 2019 we will be open all day (presumably starting February 1st).
 The new opening hours will be: weekdays (Monday to Friday) from 8:30 hours to 17:30 hours and on Thursday evenings until 22:00 hours.

 Rapid HIV test: less often

 The STI clinic currently carries out two types of HIV tests: the rapid HIV test that gives a result within 30 minutes and a so-called combo HIV test.
 The rapid test is reliable from 12 weeks after exposure to HIV and the combo test from 6 weeks after exposure.
-The rapid HIV test will in many cases be replaced by the combo test from 1 May onwards.
+The rapid HIV test in many cases has been replaced by the combo test from May 1st 2018.
 This doesn't mean that we are going to test fewer people for HIV; it just means that visitors won't have to wait around for half an hour to get the results; our aim is to give you the results of the combo test within 2 working days.

 The Citizen Service Number (BSN): not mandatory